gophergala2016/rex/README.md

   low-throughput synchronization and message passing over a local network.

 - Game servers automatically bind the message bus to a port and make themselves discoverable to clients on the local network.
-Works on Android devices (tested on Galaxy S6).
+The servers specifically target Android TV boxes (Google Nexus Player, Nvidia Shield, etc).
+But should work on any Android devices (tested on Nexus Player and Galaxy S6).
 Untested for iOS.

 - Game clients automatically discover servers and begin receiving their update events.
 Works on Android devices (tested on Galaxy S6).
 Untested for iOS.